In this guide, we’ve put together a list of some of the pros and cons of electric cars.

 Such as rural areas and hot climates.

-EV Vehicles For Now Rely On Customer Support & Government Subsidies & Support
+Right Now, EV Rely On Customer Support, & Government Subsidies & Support

 EV’s Won’t Solve Some Existing Road Problems